 Maramures, the land of the famous wooden churches, hides a one of a kind place of rest for the dead, the Merry Cemetery.
-Very close to the main attractions from Sighetu Marmatiei, you’ll find a unique approach over death, a cemetery full of colors and anecdotes that will easily put a smile on your face.
+Very close to the main attractions from Sighetu Marmatiei, you’ll find a unique approach to death, a cemetery full of colors, and anecdotes that will easily make you smile.

 Each cross is painted using this shade of blue, decorated with traditional patterns and an image that, along with a poem or epitaph, brings some light to the past life of the dead.
 Some of them may seem insensitive or indiscreet, but their purpose is to portray life as it is, with good and bad, with sins or tragic accidents, with funny stories and happy moments.

-You’ll see people portrayed drinking, cooking or working the field.
+You’ll see people portrayed drinking, cooking, or working in the field.
 You’ll even see, in some cases, the scenes of their death, for example, a young man struck by lightning, allegedly punished for working the field on Saint John’s day as the poem suggests.

 Among all the crosses carved in his lifetime, Stan Ion Patras made his own as well.
-When he passed away, he left the responsibility of carrying the tradition to his apprentice – Dumitru Pop – along with the secret of the ‘Sapanta Blue’.
-Currently, there are over 800 hand-made crosses and their number continues to grow as the tradition continues from master to apprentice.
+When he passed away, he left the responsibility of carrying the tradition to his apprentice, Dumitru Pop, along with the secret of the ‘Sapanta Blue’.
+Today, there are over 800 hand-made crosses and their number continues to grow as the tradition still survives.

 The Merry Cemetery, with its original approach to death and life, is a vivid image of the diverse attractions you can find in Maramures.
-This part of Romania is more than worth an entire vacation, in fact, you’ll find that not even one full week is enough to cover everything there is to do and see.
+This part of Romania is more than worth an entire vacation, at least one week to enjoy its best attractions and experiences.

 Mara Guest House is the perfect option if you’re planning to stay in Desesti, one of the most beautiful villages in Maramures.
 On the shore of Mara River, with a large garden, and the best home-cooked food from organic local ingredients, this guest house is our favorite in the region.